nyu-oop-sp18/class05/README.md

 On the other hand, we can argue formally that `Queue` is covariant in `T`.
 Suppose we have `A <: B` and a `Queue[A]` instance `q`.
-To see that `q` can be used in a context that views `q` as a `Queue[B]`, we have to analyze the ways in which that context can interact with `q`: there are only two possible interactions that we need to consider:
+To see that `q` can be used in a context that views `q` as a `Queue[B]`, we have to analyze the ways in which that context can interact with `q`.
+There are only two possible interactions that we need to consider:

 1. the context calls `q.dequeue`: this call will return a pair `(x, q1)` where `x` is of type `A` and `q1` is the remainder of the